HardisonCo/.github/international/mauritius/mu-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with mu_Health systems in Mauritius.
+This document outlines how HMS-MCP is integrated with mu-health systems in Mauritius.